AnggaR96s/Reforestation/README.md

-## I used to work for an origami company but they folded.
+## Remember, the best angle to approach a problem from is the "try" angle.